LauGuillardin/LauGuillardin.github.io/index.md

 ## **Currently doing**

 - Loads of lab work (being helped by two awesome students interns! *Will Hoaen and George MacKay*)
-- Preparing the Confirmation of DPhil (PhD) status.
 - Drafting technical paper
 - Re-analysing old data from my undergrad to be published